 - Hawaii: Quarterly estimated tax payments normally due on Sept.
 15, 2023, and Jan.
 16, 2024 have been extended until Feb.
 15, 2024.
 This new February deadline also applies to quarterly payroll and excise tax returns normally due on Oct.
 31, 2023, and Jan.
 31, 2024.

 For instance, if you had a quarterly estimated tax payment due on Jan.
 17 this year, you could skip that payment and instead include it with your tax return when you file on or before the extended deadline in your state.

 Do I have more time to file my state taxes as well?

-Some states have also followed suit and extended the deadline to file state income tax returns:
+Some states have also followed suit and extended the deadline to file state income tax returns.
+Here are some examples:

 - Alabama taxpayers living in storm-impacted areas have until Oct.
 16 to pay their state taxes and file their state returns.